Top 40 Cooperative Board Games

 5-Minute Dungeon is my group’s top real-time game and something pretty special would have to come along to replace it.
 It’s also one of the best party board games around.
 It’s one of those truly collaborative games because you are constantly having to talk to each other to get the right cards played.

 If you don’t mind the stress that a lot of these types of games bring, chances are you will have a great time playing 5-Minute Dungeon.
 It’s fast-paced, it’s challenging, the narration in the app is fantastic, and it’s highly replayable.
-If you’re looking specifically for a team-building board game, 5-Minute Dungeon would be a great choice.
+If you’re specifically looking for a team-building board game, 5-Minute Dungeon would be a great choice.

 Read our 5-Minute Dungeon review